prysmaticlabs/documentation/website/docs/prepare-for-merge.md

 :::tip Congratulations!

-You’re now running a post-Merge configuration.
+You're now running a post-Merge configuration.
 If you have any questions, feel free ask them on our [Discord](https://discord.gg/prysmaticlabs).

 :::